slynj/monte-carlo-pi-approximation/README.md

 # Monte Carlo Simulation

-Monte Carlo Simulation is a computational technique that uses random sampling to solve probabilistic and mathematical problems.
-The core idea is to simulate numerous possible outcomes and use statistical analysis to estimate the result.
+Monte Carlo Simulation uses random sampling to solve probabilistic and mathematical problems.
+The main idea is to repeat the possible outcomes multiple times and use statistical analysis to estimate the result.

 Steps: